 values will be restricted, but the Playlist display will remain unchanged.

 - Slicing - Clips can be sliced (Alt + Right-Shift) and then re-arranged.
 Once a clip is sliced any data outside the visible window may be accessed with the slip editing tool (Shift+S).
 Use the Clip Menu 'Make unique' function to convert the new slice into an independent clip that can be further edited without affecting the parent clip.

 - Control point & Tension handle Values - The values will display in the FL Studio hint bar when moved.

 - Automation Clip targets - The envelope is usually played back along with the Playlist patterns, sending modulation data to any linked controls (one Automation Clip may feed multiple controls or multiple Automation

 clips can be linked to a single control).

 - Triggering - Automation Clips can be triggered with the Piano roll, Step Sequencer or live with a controller keyboard.
-The clip will automate while the note is held, note pitch will vary the automation speed.
+The clip will automate while the note is held.
 Clips do not need

 to be placed in the Playlist to be effective if triggered by note data.

 A video tutorial is also available on the FL Studio website.